eliskywalker/UdacityProjects/README.md

         if level in selection:
             return level
     return -1
-#this function verifies if a word (string pieces separated by spaces from the "current quiz") is in fact an item from the list "current_blanks"
+#this function verifies if a word (string pieces separated by spaces from the "current quiz")
+#is in fact an item from the list "current_blanks"
 def is_word_a_blank_in_current_blanks(word, current_blanks):
     for current_gap in current_blanks:
         if current_gap in word:
             return current_gap
     return None

+#this function locates the index of the expected answer inside the current_blank list and returns the index if the user_input
+#matches an answer (item) in the list or otherwise returns the index of the current guess
 def index_of_answer_in_answers(guess,current_blanks,user_input, current_answers):
     for index, answer in enumerate(current_answers):
         if answer == user_input: